NobodySpecial256/qubes-color/README.md

 This script parses the Qubes global clipboard (which is encoded via UTF-8).
 It's possible for the Python environment to be buggy, and as a result, the security of dom0 cannot be completely guaranteed when using this script, if the clipboard is maliciously modified

+The script is a very small security risk, but this doesn't mean it's not a risk.
+There's a non-zero chance that it gets exploited to compromise dom0

 You've been warned

 ### How to copy files to dom0